github-aws-runners/terraform-aws-github-runner/README.md

 - TODO: building lambda ?
 - AWS cli

-Before you start the setup you have to choose if you are planning to run the runners on repo level on or Org level.
+The module support twe main scenario's for running tha action runners.
 Running on repo level a runner will be dedicated to one repo only, no other repo can use the runner.
 On Org level you can use the runner(s) for all the org repo's.
+Before starting the deployment you have to choose one option.

 The setup consists of running Terraform to create all AWS resources and configure the GitHub app.
 The problem here is that our Terraform module requires configuration parameters from the GitHub app and our GitHub app requires output parameters of Terraform.
 So first create the app, configure the basics, run terraform finalize the app configuration.